phill-holland/neurodiversity-accommodations-cheat-sheet/README.md

 > e.4 There is a wide range of potential barriers to work for autistic people; poor preparation by employers, unfair hiring practices, unclear processes and outdated attitudes all play a role.
 From a young age, autistic people are less likely than their peers to have the time, connections or support to seek out work-related experiences and career advisors are often poorly equipped to support autistic people.
 This has knock-on effects for later employment prospects.

 > e.5 Autistic people have far more negative experiences of interviews, group tasks and psychometric tests.
-Autistic jobseekers must navigate vague, generic job descriptions, ambiguous interview questions and challenging sensory environments, often with an emphasis on social skills rather than job skills.
+Autistic job seekers must navigate vague, generic job descriptions, ambiguous interview questions and challenging sensory environments, often with an emphasis on social skills rather than job skills.
 Many feel they must mask their autistic traits to succeed.

 > e.6 Even after finding work, maintaining long-term employment remains a challenge for autistic people.
 Many do not receive the necessary support or adjustments to enable them to fulfil their role in the face of inaccessible sensory and social environments.
 Many autistic adults are not aware of their legal rights around reasonable adjustments.
 Only around 35% of autistic employees are fully open about being autistic, with 1 in 10 not disclosing to anyone at work.
 For those who do disclose, the most common time to do so is after starting a job – highlighting a persistent and well-founded fear of discrimination during the recruitment process